The Eastern Church

 Explore TraditionEast Syriac Catholic Churches

-2 ChurchesThe Eastern Catholic churches of the East Syrian rite — heir to the ancient Church of the East — including the oldest continuous liturgical tradition in Christianity and the Thomas Christians of India.
-Each has its own saints, history, and heritage.
+2 ChurchesThe Eastern Catholic churches of the East Syrian rite — heir to the ancient Church of the East.
+Each has its own saints, history, and heritage entirely distinct from one another.

 East Syriac Rite · Eastern Catholic